opendocsg/slw-judgments-backfill/2009_SGHC_76/report.md

 **Setting aside a default judgment**

-16     The law relating to the setting aside of default judgment have been examined at and considered by the Court of Appeal in _Mercurine Pte Ltd v Canberra Development Pte Ltd_ [2008] 4 SLR 907 (“ _Mercurine_ ”).
+16     The law relating to the setting aside of default judgment have been examined at and considered by the Court of Appeal in _Mercurine Pte Ltd v Canberra Development Pte Ltd_ <span class="citation">[2008] 4 SLR 907</span> (“ _Mercurine_ ”).

 17     In this landmark decision, the Court reviewed the principles applied by the courts of Singapore and other jurisdictions in dealing with applications to set aside default judgments.
 It then set out the proper bases for setting aside such judgments.